saschaludwig/OnAirScreen/README.md

  * easy installation
  * runs on RaspberryPi
  * runs on Windows, Mac, Linux
- * conrtolled via keyboard and network
+ * controlled via keyboard and network
  * OnAir Timer, Stopwatch, Countdown and more

 #### OnAirScreen Function Keys